DudasOn/ProjektEksternistyczny/README.md

-# ProjektEksternistyczny
+# DrawAndFilter is my first program that features a GUI

-App written in pure Java that allows the user to paint simple pictures and apply filters to photos.
+App written in pure Java and allows the user to paint simple pictures and apply filters to photos.

 Example of applying filters.